thedarkwriter/courseware-lms-content/courses/event_inspector.md

 ## Quiz
 1. **True** or False.
 At its core, Event Inspector is a reporting tool available in the Puppet Enterprise Console.

-2. There are four (4) types of Events in Event Inspector.
+2. There are four types of Events in Event Inspector.
 Which of the following is not an Event?
 	a.
 Change
 	b.
 Failure
 	c.
 Noop
 	d. **Apply**

-3. Event Inspector offers 3 **perspectives** to look at your infratstructure.
-They are: CLASSES, NODES, and what?
+3. Event Inspector offers three perspectives to look at your infratstructure.
+They are Classes, Nodes, and which of the following items?
 	a.
-MODULES
+Modules
 	b.
-MANIFESTS
+Manifests
-	c. **RESOURCES**
+	c. **Resources**
 	d.
-EVENTS
+Events

 4. True or **False**.
 It is advisable to use the *Back* button while navigating through Event Inspector.

 5. True or **False**.
 WIth Event Inspector you can accomplish 142 *important* tasks.

 ## References